tkksnk/tkksnk.github.io/_pages/wps.md

 * [COVID-19 and Suicide in Japan](https://drive.google.com/file/d/1JZ1UbFPN16eEmt5VBD3jUJtkp8-pZVlu/view){:target="_blank"}. (joint with Quentin Batista, Daisuke Fujii, and Taisuke Nakata) June 2022.

-* A Measure of Monthly State-level Output in Japan.
-Work in progress.
+* A Measure of Monthly State-level Output in Japan. (joint with Daisuke Fujii and Taisuke Nakata) Work in progress.